Google Pixel 9 vs OnePlus 12R

 Frequently Asked Questions

-Google Pixel 9 excels if you value compact and premium design with satin metal frame and gorilla glass victus 2.
-OnePlus 12R is better if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
-Pick based on your budget and daily use.
+Google Pixel 9 is the better choice if you prioritize compact and premium design with satin metal frame and gorilla glass victus 2.
+OnePlus 12R wins if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
+Both are rated highly (4.5★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure